-Salt is a necessary part of a lot of aquariums.
-If you have a reef tank then you will need some special reef salt in order to get the correct level of minerals in the water.
-You can’t just add any salt as it lacks the special ingredients that are necessary like calcium and magnesium.
+Reef salt is a necessary part of a lot of aquariums.
+If you have a reef tank then you will need the best reef salt in order to get the correct level of minerals in the water.
+You can’t just add any salt as it lacks the special ingredients that are necessary, like calcium and magnesium.

 Top Rated Reef Salt Mixes